nplrkn/alsoran/documentation/backlog.md

 ## RETEST

 ## DONE
+- In demo, GNBDU SIM should not warn 'connection failed - will retry' on shutdown
 - Get live test and demo working
 - Store AMF UE Ngap Id on first downlink NAS transport
 - Uplink and downlink NAS transfer should be in the procedures module